humdrum-tools/humdrum-documentation/guide/ch22/index.md

 Many more sophisticated variants of this sort of procedure may be used.
 For example, one could first classify harmonies more broadly.
-In so-called \"functional\" harmony, for example, supertonic chords in first inversion are normally considered to be subdominant functions.
+In so-called "functional" harmony, for example, supertonic chords in first inversion are normally considered to be subdominant functions.
 One could construct a whole series of re-write rules that classify harmonies in a variety of ways.